uw-dims/dims-swplan/docs/source/licensingplan.rst

 libraries*, running a linker on the *object files and libraries* to produce an *executable binary image* (also commonly called an *executable* or *EXE* file).
-The GPL was targeted at these compiled executables, so if you used a ``Makefile`` to compile and link source code with libraries released under the GPL, then under the spirit of the GPL's terms, your program and its modules also had to be released under the GPL.
+The GPL was targeted at these compiled executables, so if you used a ``Makefile`` (via the ``make`` command) to compile and link source code with libraries released under the GPL, then under the spirit of the GPL's terms, your program and its modules also had to be released under the GPL.

 In today's programming environment, things are much more complicated.
 Languages like Python act more like interpreters than compilers, though they do produce a